 Energy and Water Consumption

-The Stockmann Group comprises 16 department stores and over 700 other stores.
-The stores extend from the Nordic countries to Russia and Saudi Arabia.
+The stores of Stockmann Group extend from the Nordic countries to Russia and Saudi Arabia.
 We serve customers in different countries and continents, and so emissions are produced in the distribution of goods to our stores.
 Attention is focused on the efficient and environmentally friendly movement of product flows.
-More information on the emissions caused by transports can be found on Stockmann's carbon footprint page.

 Waste management and recycling

 The waste generated by the divisions' operations is mainly packaging waste, such as cardboard and plastic.
-The Department Store Division also generates biodegradable waste as a result of the operations of the central kitchen, the Delicatessen food department and restaurants and cafés.
-The total amount of waste decreased in 2013.
+The Department Store Division also generates biodegradable waste as a result of the operations of restaurants and cafés.

 We provide our customers with the opportunity to recycle with us.
-For example, customers can return used electrical appliances and electronic equipment, batteries, fluorescent lamps and energy saving bulbs to Stockmann department stores and Hobby Hall store.
-During 2013 various recycling campaigns were organised in cooperation with goods suppliers.
-For example, a campaign to recycle frying pans was organised with Hackmann in all the department stores in Finland.
+For example, customers can return used electrical appliances and electronic equipment, batteries, fluorescent lamps and energy saving bulbs to Stockmann department stores.